What is debt consolidation?

 The benefits of consolidating debt

-See how debt consolidation can help you take control of your finances.
+See examples of how debt consolidation could help you take control of your finances.

-- Lock in a lower interest rate with a consolidation loan
+- Possibly lock in a lower interest rate with a consolidation loan

-- Get a low promotional APR with a balance transfer
+- Get a low promotional APR on your credit card with a balance transfer

 Consolidate monthly bills